Mark Jenkins is Professor of Business Strategy and Director of Graduate Programmes at Cranfield School of Management.

 His philosophy is that you can only have real impact with your audience if you: a) engage them with real examples and stories which are illuminating and inspiring and b) that you effectively connect these examples to the challenges faced by individuals in the workplace.
 It is for this reason that he exclusively focuses on the exciting, high performance, high technology and teamwork based world of Formula 1.

 Mark Jenkins is the author of a number of books on strategic management issues, has published numerous journal articles and is on the editorial boards of British Journal of Management, Long Range Planning, Organization Studies and the Journal of Management Studies.
-He is chairman of the European Case Clearing House (ECCH) and a member of the RAE 2008 Panel for Business and Management.

 Mark Jenkins has appeared on Channel 4, BBC News 24, BBC World Service (radio) and German TV discussing developments in Formula One and Britain’s motorsport valley.
 He has been featured in a number of articles concerning the development of Formula One and lessons for other businesses in The Times, The Financial Times, The Mail on Sunday, Sunday Business, Sunday Times, Guardian and USA Today.